thacherT1D/webdevstuff/Agile_Project_Management/Frontend_Personal_Project.desc.md

 There are some constraints around what technologies MUST be present in your app.
 Check out [Create and deploy a web app](#create-deploy) below.

+Submit your proposal with a pull-request of [this repo](https://github.com/gSchool/individual-project-proposals).

 ### Example Ideas

 * A Tetris Game, a blackjack game, a battleship game, etc.